top of page

 Can be contacted for references

-Giulio joined the mayfly team last year to perform his Master Thesis from the University of Trieste, in Italy
+Giulio joined the mayfly team in 2019 to perform his Master Thesis from the University of Trieste, in Italy

 Ana worked on her Master thesis “Comparative and genetic study to test the hypothesis of the pleural gill origin of the insect wing” with us.
 Currently, she is a PhD student at the López-Ríos laboratory at the CABD